FREE MASTERCLASS

 Professional Skills and Short-Term Objectives

-Opportunities for eLearning allow employees to expand on their knowledge base.
+Opportunities for eLearning allow employees to expand their knowledge base.
 It also allows them to feel like contributing members of a team.
 They're able to relay new and exciting information to members of their team while putting into practice hard skills.
-Learners can choose to take short term eLearning classes in order to brush up on a skill or for learning something new.
+Learners can choose to take short-term eLearning classes in order to brush up on a skill or to learn something new.
 These employee training courses are cost and time effective, and often work around the employee's schedule.

 Long Term Goals